 Provider: In-Network Provider: Out-of-Network Payment: You pay \$25 Copayment per visit.
 Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
-Limit: one routine hearing examination per Claimant per Calendar Year.
-Routine
+Limit: one routine hearing examination per hearing examinations that are applied toward the Maximum Benefit limit on these services ard any Deductible will be applied against